hashicorp/terraform-provider-azurerm/website/docs/r/synapse_workspace.html.markdown

 * `git_url` - (Optional) Specifies the GitHub Enterprise host name.
 For example: https://github.mydomain.com.

--> **Note:** You must log in to the Data Factory management UI to complete the authentication to the GitHub repository.
+-> **Note:** You must log in to the Synapse UI to complete the authentication to the GitHub repository.

 ## Attributes Reference